shanebp/shanebp.github.io/_posts/2019-05-01-github-pages-email.md

 date: 2019-05-01
 ---

-<p>Since this website is static, we need to use a different approach to a contact form.</p>
+<p>Since this website is static, we need to submit the form to a service.</p>

-<p>We could spin up a service via heroku, etc., but then we'd have to monitor & maintain it.</p>

-<p>Or we could use one of the many services available.</p>

-<p>We tested with formspree.io - fast, easy to setup, free or very cheap.
-But it is not ideal due to branding, no easy redirect, etc. </p>
-<p>We are currently testing with informed.io - it seems easy to setup, and includes a redirect option!
-But so far all the submissions fail - we have mailed their support and await their reply. </p>
+<p>There are many services available, such as informed.io - but the free tiers do not include redirection after processing, so you land on the response page for tht service.</p>

+<p>Or you can build your own. <br>We used the AWS Lambda and SES for the serverless back-end used by the Contact form.</p>